franckalbinet/iot-nbtc-itu/labs/setup.md

 ![img/install-pymkr.png](http://i.imgur.com/Of2NTPR.png)

+Most recent version is: 1.2.0 and will work properly.

 ## Upgrading Pysense board firmware
 Pycom devices are under constant development and improvement.
 You must make sure you have the latest firmware version installed.